Itheum/itheumcore-elrond-data-nft-minter/README.md

 ## Abstract

-The SFT Mint & Sale smart contract is a tool that can be used in order to pre-order or pre-sell a future collection of NFTs that is yet to be created.
-Moreover, it can simply be used to mint and then sell a single SFT to multiple wallets.
+The Data NFT Minting contract is a tool that can be used in order to tokenize and sell the right to use different forms of data in the form of an SFT with different supplies.

 ## Introduction

-This contract allows the owner of it to create an SFT collection that contains only one type of SFT in it, available to mint in a pre-set quantity which can be changed at any time.
-Moreove, it allows the owner to sell that collection of SFTs to multiple wallets under certain conditions (private sale, public sale, given prices, etc).
+This contract allows the owner of it to create an SFT collection towards which anyone can contribute by creating Data NFTs.
+The creators can even choose their own royalties or supply

 ## Prerequisites